I had always been intrigued by what it was like growing up for Ea for her to be so intrepid and adventurous.

 I think compared to here, it’s more the case in general, but my family was a little bit extreme like that as well.

 It was a little bit like I was a child of hippies.

-So I was just like, “Whatever you wanna do…” So like, Denmark is definitely more like that, but my family even more so on the extreme side.
+So I was just like, “Whatever you wanna do…” So Denmark is definitely more like that, but my family is even more so on the extreme side.

-What’s a Denmark hippie family like?
-Extreme would be like nudist type, right?
+What’s a Danish hippie family like?
+Extreme would be like a nudist type, right?

 Um, a little bit.
 So my mom and dad actually split when I was one.
 So when I talk about my family, I talk about them separately.